View/download the original article published on Security World here.

-“We will build more unique high quality products that deliver measurable value.
+“We will build more unique high-quality products that deliver measurable value.
 We will continue to drive even easier installation and better use of our products.
 We will continue to partner with the world’s best technology companies (VMS, storage, network, analytics, etc.) and leading systems integrators to deliver outstanding solutions for our clients.
 And we will continue to deliver exceptional service and support to our customers globally,” stated Schafer.

 When asked about what is it that makes Arecont Vision so sought after to partner with, Schimpf replied: “Resolution continues to be a differentiator for Arecont Vision, the 40MP SurroundVideo camera is the highest resolution camera in the industry.
-But in addition to resolution, our partners team with us because we provide high quality, ‘Made in USA’ innovative products, that are easy to integrate and provide solid return on investment to our mutual customers.”
+But in addition to resolution, our partners team with us because we provide high quality, ‘Made in USA’ innovative products, that are easy to integrate and provide a solid return on investment to our mutual customers.”

 “For example,” Schimpf continues, “Arecont Vision recently announced the third generation of the highly popular, multi-sensor OMNI series that is 100% remote configurable.
-The integrator simply hangs the camera and then through the VMS interface, he can pan, tilt, zoom and focus each sensor independently from a safe and comfort work environment – versus balancing on a ladder.”
+The integrator simply hangs the camera and then through the VMS interface, he can pan, tilt, zoom and focus each sensor independently from a safe and comfortable work environment – versus balancing on a ladder.”

-VMS partners see products like this as a real game changer that can create opportunities for Arecont Vision and for the VMS vendor.
+VMS partners see products like this as a real game-changer that can create opportunities for Arecont Vision and for the VMS vendor.
 Like most of Arecont Vision’s new cameras, the OMNI G3 will be plug and play with most VMS partners utilizing existing drivers since the core camera API remains the same as it was since Arecont Vision first introduced H.264 to the market in 2008.
-Because of the unified API, industry leading VMS partners require less time to maintain integration and thus integrate new products.
+Because of the unified API, industry-leading VMS partners require less time to maintain integration and thus integrate new products.

-Before new cameras and firmware versions are provided to VMS partners, Arecont Vision’s QA team tests the cameras to ensure they work on the partners existing drivers.
+Before new cameras and firmware versions are provided to VMS partners, Arecont Vision’s QA team tests the cameras to ensure they work on the partners' existing drivers.

 “Arecont Vision is the only camera manufacturer that certifies VMS integration through our MegaLab certification program,” Schimpf added.
 “Arecont Vision’s MegaLab is an advanced certification and testing environment launched in 2010.
 Located here at Arecont Vision’s headquarters, MegaLab has been used by technology partners to validate new software product releases and to troubleshoot configurations so that they can deliver the best possible integration and reliability for customer projects.”

-Schimpf added that Arecont Vision is fully committed to their VMS and ecosystem partnerships.
+Schimpf added that Arecont Vision is fully committed to its VMS and ecosystem partnerships.
 The company is focused on advancing camera technology and he claims they are only camera manufacturer that does not offer a VMS.
 “This is so our partners feel comfortable working sales opportunities and projects with our sales team.
 Our online project registration system requires integrators to list the VMS that they plan to use on the project,” explained Schimpf.